Chapters in Georgia Native Plant Society

-There are currently three official chapters of the Georgia Native Plant Society with new chapters forming.
+There are currently six chapters of the Georgia Native Plant Society with two more forming.
 As a member of GNPS you too can get to work and join like minded people in your area by aligning yourself with one of our chapters.

 Form a chapter

 Let us know if you are interested in learning more about how to join or start up a local chapter near you in the state of Georgia by using the Contact Us form.
 Current members can also use the Chapter Interest Form.
 To learn more about the overall process, view the Chapter Quick Start Guide.
 For a more in-depth guide to forming and running a chapter, see the Chapter Manual.

 News & Events

 The Georgia Native Plant Society has been invited to participate in the Community Food Forum for Alpharetta residents at Old Rucker Park & Farm on Saturday, December 4, 10-11:30 a.m.
 Members of the new North Metro Chapter will serve as docents to provide native plant information and explain the role of the park’s native plant garden in attracting beneficial insects for the donation farm’s fruit and vegetable crops.

 For Alpharetta, hosting a Community Food Forum is the next step in the selection process for a grant to develop the Atlanta region’s second City Agriculture Plan in partnership with Food Well Alliance and the Atlanta Regional Commission.
 The grant will be of direct benefit to the community and Old Rucker Park & Farm.
 The Community Food Forum is an opportunity for residents to learn more about the City Agriculture Plan process, voice their support for a strong local food system, and ask questions.